-Clay Jenkinson, a former director and editor of Discovering Lewis & Clark®, kneels (carefully!) beside four mats of Opuntia fragilis Haw.
+Clay Jenkinson, a former director and editor of Discovering Lewis & Clark, kneels (carefully!) beside four mats of Opuntia fragilis Haw.
 Typically, mats are more thoroughly camouflaged than these are by grasses and other low plants, which accounts for Lewis's remark—on June 4, 1805, during his first exploration of Maria's River—that these cacti "are so numerous that it require[s] one half of the traveler's attention to avoid them."
-Imagine the frustrations of the hunters, whose primary job was to keep their eyes peeled for game.
+Imagine the frustrations of the hunters, whose primary job was to keep watching for game.
 Moreover, it is pointless to try to walk a straight line through areas where such plants grow.

 "when the thorn touches your mockerson . . ."

 With several spines of this cladode firmly embeded in the tough, thick leather of a modern boot, one can appreciate Clark's plaint of September 8, 1805, the day prior to their arrival at the creek the captains named "Travellers-rest":

 Homesteaders in the west, who were required to improve their claims within a given period after filing, could do so in part by clearing their land of cactus.
 The most efficient way to do that was to burn it early in the spring, before the rains came and grasses greened-up.
 It could require several seasons of burning before all his land could be plowed.